 Developing your leadership capacity is moving beyond focusing on the day to day operations and expanding your decision making process to focus on long term strategies that are able to sustain business over time.

 Leaders need to focus on developing a transformational leadership style that creates positive change and growth.
-This begins with the goals and vision that are set by leaders and their ability to clearly communicate them to their team in a way that inspires them to buy in.
+This begins with the goals and vision that are set by leaders and their ability to clearly communicate them to their team in a way that inspires then to buy in.

 7 must have transformational leadership qualities

 In order to get your team to buy in and be part of your vision for the company, there are certain qualities you must possess to be a transformational leader: